hiiamboris/red-spaces-gitlab-mirror/creators.md

 Program communicates info to the human by drawing things on display.\
 Human traditionally answers (interacts) via keyboard or any pointing device (voice recognition left alone for simplicity).
 That's why UI is interactive.

-This design provides 3 basic needs:
+Spaces design provides for 3 basic needs:
-- Spaces (how to display things)
+- Spaces themselves (how to display things)
 - Hittesting via `into` and `map` (how to interpret clicks, gestures, etc)
 - Focus model (how to interpret keyboard input)